Paris at a Glance

 Working in Paris

-The Paris Economy
+The Parisian Economy

 While traditional manufacturing used to be a major source of wealth and employment for people working in Paris until the 1970s, the city has successfully shifted its economic base to high-tech manufacturing in recent decades.
 Even though this development was vital to ensure continuing economic influence, it has widened the social gap between those employed in Paris’s new industries and those who failed to keep up with the times.
 Some northeastern suburbs in particular have been gradually reduced to widespread unemployment and deprivation.